MooreKyle/MooreKyle/README.md

 [View Certificate]()

 <details>
-  <summary>Learn More...</summary>
+  <summary>More Details</summary>
   <blockquote>

-   • Demonstrated mastery of essential cybersecurity tools, including Wireshark, MISP, Audit, and Splunk.

-   • Successfully simulated real-world cyberattacks and performed thorough analyses to assess their impact on diverse systems.
+   • Simulated real-world cyberattacks and analyzed system impact across different scenarios.

-   • Utilized data mining techniques to identify potential attackers and conducted extensive file analysis using Splunk.

-   • Implemented effective Denial-of-Service (DoS) mitigation strategies using Audit.

-   • Conducted comprehensive research on the historical context of well-known attacks through MISP.
+   • Used tools such as Splunk, MISP, and Audit for attacker identification, file analysis, and mitigation work.

-   • Applied knowledge of networking, the OSI model, and IP protocols to execute precise incident response procedures.
+   • Applied knowledge of networking, the OSI model, and IP protocols to support incident response procedures.

-   • Acquired a strong foundational understanding of Cybersecurity, reinforcing and expanding my digital security expertise.
+   • Implemented and studied Denial-of-Service (DoS) mitigation strategies.

+   • Strengthened core cybersecurity knowledge through hands-on analysis and research.

   </blockquote>
 </details>